temporalio/temporal-ecommerce/content/part4.md

 		return
 	}

-  // Signals don't return a response, so assume that if the Signal went through
+  // Signals don't return a response, so if the Signal went through
   // then the request succeeded.
 	w.WriteHeader(http.StatusOK)
 	res := make(map[string]interface{})